pulumi/docs/content/what-is/guide-to-automating-file-expiration-in-aws-s3.md

 Here's a step-by-step explanation of what we'll do:

-Define the S3 Bucket: We'll create a new S3 bucket or use an existing one where the files are stored.
+- Define the S3 bucket: We'll create a new S3 bucket or use an existing one where the files are stored.
-Set Up Lifecycle Rules: We'll define lifecycle rules to specify how files should be managed as they age.
-For example, we can define a rule to delete files after 30 days.
+- Set up lifecycle rules: We'll define lifecycle rules to specify how files should be managed as they age.
-Apply the Configuration: We'll apply the lifecycle configuration to the S3 bucket using Pulumi.
+- Apply the C=configuration: We'll apply the lifecycle configuration to the S3 bucket using Pulumi.

 Now, let's write a Pulumi program in TypeScript that creates an S3 bucket with a lifecycle policy to transition objects to Glacier after 90 days.

 ```typescript